 Remark 3.
-Many of the coarsest-level solvers cannot be used with both the replicated and distributed coarsest-matrix layout; therefore, setting the solver after the layout may change the layout.
+Many of the coarsest-level solvers apply to a specific coarsest-matrix layout; therefore, setting the solver after the layout may change the layout to either distributed or replicated.
 Similarly, setting the layout after the solver may change the solver.

-More precisely, UMFPACK and SuperLU require the coarsest-level matrix to be replicated, while SuperLU_Dist requires it to be distributed.
+More precisely, UMFPACK and SuperLU require the coarsest-level matrix to be replicated, while SuperLU_Dist and KRM require it to be distributed.
 In these cases, setting the coarsest-level solver implies that the layout is redefined according to the solver, ovverriding any previous settings.
 MUMPS, point-Jacobi, hybrid Gauss-Seidel and block-Jacobi can be applied to replicated and distributed matrices, thus their choice does not modify any previously specified layout.
-It is worth noting that, when the matrix is replicated, the point-Jacobi, hybrid Gauss-Seidel and block-Jacobi solvers reduce to the corresponding local solver objects (see Remark 2).
+It is worth noting that, when the matrix is replicated, the point-Jacobi, hybrid Gauss-Seidel and block-Jacobi solvers and their l_1 - versions reduce to the corresponding local solver objects (see Remark 2).
 For the point-Jacobi and Gauss-Seidel solvers, these objects correspond to a single point-Jacobi sweep and a single Gauss-Seidel sweep, respectively, which are very poor solvers.

 On the other hand, the distributed layout can be used with any solver but UMFPACK and SuperLU; therefore, if any of these two solvers has already been selected, the coarsest-level solver is changed to block-Jacobi, with the previously chosen solver applied to the local blocks.
-Likewise, the replicated layout can be used with any solver but SuperLu_Dist; therefore, if SuperLu_Dist has been previously set, the coarsest-level solver is changed to the default sequential solver.
+Likewise, the replicated layout can be used with any solver but SuperLu_Dist and KRM; therefore, if SuperLu_Dist or KRM have been previously set, the coarsest-level solver is changed to the default sequential solver.